Secure your connection with OAuth 2.0

 Step 3: Call Tango API

-Use the token retrieved above to make Tango API calls such as getting a list of customers, get details of accounts, etc. See an example request below:
+Use the token retrieved above to make Tango API calls such as getting a list of customers, get details for a specific credit card deposit, get details of accounts, etc. See an example request below:

 curl \